Skip to content

-St. Joe’s hoops standout Deuce Jones II is no longer a member of the team, university says
+St. Joe’s hoops standout Deuce Jones II is no longer a member of the team, Hawks say

 The guard missed the last two games before the announcement.
 The 6-foot-2 guard averaged a team-high 15.8 points in 10 games.

-On Tuesday, St. Joseph’s men’s basketball announced Deuce Jones II is no longer a member of the team in a statement on social media.
+In a statement on social media, the St. Joseph’s men’s basketball team announced Tuesday that Deuce Jones II is no longer a member of the squad.

-“The St. Joseph’s men’s basketball program announced that sophomore Deuce Jones II is no longer a member of the team,” the statement read.
-“St. Joseph’s thanks Deuce for his effort this season and wishes him success in the next chapter of his career.”
+“St. Joseph’s thanks Deuce for his effort this season and wishes him success in the next chapter of his career,” the statement read.

-Jones II missed the last two games due to what was labeled an “illness” against Delaware State and then “personal” against Coastal Carolina last night.
-The 6-foot-2 guard averaged a team-high 15.8 points per game, starting in eight of the 10 games he played in.
-St. Joe’s lost to Coastal Carolina, 68-62, while without Jones and four other players.
+A sophomore, Jones missed the last two games because of what was called an “illness” against Delaware State and then “personal” reasons against Coastal Carolina.
+The 6-foot-2 guard averaged a team-high 15.8 points, starting in eight of the 10 games he played in.
+St. Joe’s lost to Coastal Carolina, 68-62, on Monday without Jones and four other players.

-This offseason, Jones II transferred to St. Joe’s from Big 5 and Atlantic 10 rival, La Salle.
-As an Explorer, Jones II averaged 12.5 points, 4.2 rebounds, 39.7% from the field as a freshman.
-The Trenton native ended his run at La Salle as the Atlantic 10 Rookie of the Year and was a seven-time Rookie of the Week.
+This offseason, Jones transferred to St. Joe’s from Big 5 and Atlantic 10 rival La Salle.
+As an Explorer, Jones averaged 12.5 points and 4.2 rebounds, making 39.7% of his shots from the field.
+The Trenton native was the Atlantic 10 Rookie of the Year and was a seven-time Rookie of the Week.

 » READ MORE: Villanova’s Big East opener is taking Kevin Willard back to a place he loves.
 The game has big stakes.

-Jones II reposted the team’s statement that he was no longer with the team in an Instagram story with two shrugging emojis.
-He has since deleted the story and replaced it with posts of his St. Joe’s teammates, including captions such as “THWND [The Hawk Will Never Die]” and “My bruddas 4L.”
+Jones reposted the team’s statement in an Instagram story with two shrugging emojis.
+He has since deleted the story and replaced it with posts featuring his St. Joe’s teammates, including captions such as “THWND [The Hawk Will Never Die]” and “My bruddas 4L.”

-At this time, it is unclear whether Jones II was dismissed from the team or left the program on his own.
-Requests for comment from The Inquirer for both Jones and the university went unreturned at the time of this report.
+It is unclear whether Jones was dismissed from the team or left the program on his own.
+Requests for comment were not answered by Jones or the Hawks.

 » READ MORE: Follow the Inquirer's complete coverage of St. Joseph's athletics right here!